-School Social Worker~~Brooke Krohn, School Social Worker, is available to meet with students in small groups or on an individual basis.
+School Social Worker~Brooke Krohn, School Social Worker, is available to meet with students in small groups or on an individual basis.
 Brooke also facilitates classroom sessions when needed.

-Family Services Coordinator~~TBA- provides services to individual students and small groups.
-They also work closely with students/families in the NRHEG district.
-They, too, also facilitate classroom sessions when deemed necessary.
+Family Services Coordinator~Taryn Whhelock - provides services to individual students and small groups.
+Bre also works closely with students/families in the NRHEG district.
+She, too, facilitates classroom sessions when deemed necessary.

-Speech Services~~Hope Schaar and Jennifer Rohl, are licensed pathologists and provide speech services to students who qualify.
+Speech Services~Connie Meyer, a licensed pathologist, provides speech services to students who qualify.

-SMART Room~-Bev Krause, Kari Budach, and Michelle Johannsen school paraprofessionals, and the classroom teachers provide S.M.A.R.T. to individuals and small groups.
+SMART Room-Bev Krause and Michelle Johannsen, school paraprofessionals, and the classroom teachers provide S.M.A.R.T. to individuals and small groups.
 The S.M.A.R.T.
 Program is a multi-sensory approach to teaching and learning that is designed to develop and enhance the critical readiness skills students need to succeed in school.
 This program helps staff to understand how to look at children developmentally and apply activities for developing and/or enhancing students' large and fine muscle skills, visual perception, eye-hand coordination, and auditory skills, all necessary tools for learning to read and achieving academic success.

 Fernbrook Therapeutic Services-Provides therapeutic support services to students and families who have been identified and appropriately assessed by Fernbrook Agency Staff.
-Kathy Wallin and Jennifer Willemssen are the workers.
+Kathy Wallin and Anna Sexton are the workers.

-School-Wide PBIS (Positive Behavior Intervention and Supports)~~PBIS is an implementation framework that is designed to enhance academic and social behavior outcomes for all students by (a) emphasizing the use of data for informing decisions about the selection, implementation, and progress monitoring of evidence-based behavioral practices; and (b) organizing resources and systems to improve durable implementation fidelity.
-NRHEG Elementary School is in its ninth year of PBIS implementation.
+School-Wide PBIS (Positive Behavior Intervention and Supports)-PBIS is a research-based framework designed to enhance academic, behavioral, and social-emotional outcomes for all students by (a) emphasizing the use of data for informing decisions about the selection, implementation, and progress monitoring of evidence-based behavioral practices; and (b) organizing resources and systems to improve durable implementation fidelity.
+NRHEG Elementary School became a PBIS school in 2011.